 Introduction

-The release of Vue 3 ushered in a transformational change, moving from the Options API to the Composition API.
-At the heart of this transition lies the concept of “composables” — modular functions that utilize Vue’s reactive features.
-This change has injected greater flexibility and code reusability into the framework.
-However, it has also birthed challenges, notably the inconsistent implementation of composables across projects, which often results in convoluted and hard-to-maintain codebases.
+The release of Vue 3 brought a transformational change, moving from the Options API to the Composition API.
+At the heart of this transition lies the concept of “composables” — modular functions that leverage Vue’s reactive features.
+This change enhanced the framework’s flexibility and code reusability.
+The inconsistent implementation of composables across projects often leads to convoluted and hard-to-maintain codebases.

-This style guide aims to harmonize coding practices around composables, with a focus on producing clean, maintainable, and testable code.
-Though composables may appear to be a new beast, they are fundamentally just functions.
-Hence, this guide grounds its recommendations in time-tested principles of good software design.
+This style guide harmonizes coding practices around composables, focusing on producing clean, maintainable, and testable code.
+While composables represent a new pattern, they remain functions at their core.
+The guide bases its recommendations on time-tested principles of good software design.

 Table of Contents